zeroc-ice/ice/js/BuildInstructions.md

     > yarn install
     > yarn run build

+On Windows you need to set the platform and configuration in order to locate slice2js, for example if you have build C++ x64 Release mode you can use the following command to build

+    > yarn run build -- --cppPlatform x64 --cppConfiguration Release

+alternativelly you can use the CPP_PLATFORM and CPP_CONFIGURATION enviroment
+variables:

+    > set CPP_PLATFORM=x64
+    > set CPP_CONFIGURATION=Debug
+    > yarn run build

 ## Running the JavaScript Tests

 Python is required to run the test suite with Node.js.
 Additionally, the